plamen-penev-ffw/behat-starter-kit/json-files/README.md

 # Temporary JSON file(s).

-In this folder will be stored temporary json files that it are used to store variables and values in some test steps.
+In this folder will be placed temporary json files that it are used to store variables and values in some test steps.
 Do not delete or rename this folder!